axelfast/mongo/README.third_party.md

-# MongoDB Third Party Dependencies
+# MongerDB Third Party Dependencies

-MongoDB depends on third party libraries to implement some functionality.
+MongerDB depends on third party libraries to implement some functionality.
 This document describes which libraries are depended upon, and how.
 It is maintained by and for humans, and so while it is a best effort attempt to describe the server’s dependencies, it is subject